tmornini/http-spec/README.md

 It consists of a *complete* HTTP request, including the request line, HTTP headers, mandatory empty line, and optional body.

-Each line of the request is prefix with "> " -- though ">" is allowed for the blank line.
+Each line of the request is prefixed by "> " -- though ">" is allowed for the blank line.

-Another blank line separate the request from the expected response.
+An empty line separates the request from the expected response.

-The expected response is a *complete* HTTP response, including the status line, followed by HTTP headers *in ASCII order*, a mandatory empty line, and an optional body.
+The expected response is a *complete* HTTP response, including the status line, followed by HTTP headers sort *in ASCII order*, a mandatory empty line, and an optional body.

 Each line of the expected response is prepended by "< " though "<" is acceptable for the blank line.

-http-spec will perform each request, setting the Content-Length header if it's not already present and then compare the expected response.
+http-spec will perform each request, then compare the expected response.

 If the response matches, the next request/response pair is executed until the end of the file.